Washington Birth Records Search

 - Heirloom Copy - this decorative, keepsake copy is printed on special paper for information purposes only, not to be used as proof of your identity.

 Washington State’s current population is 7.53 million people.
-Regarding population, Washington is ranked 8th in the country with a healthy growth rate of 1.27%.
+Regarding population, it is ranked 8th in the country with a healthy growth rate of 1.27%.

-Washington is the 18th largest state in America.
-With a total landmass area of 71,299 square miles, Washington has 101.2 people living per square mile.
+It is the 18th largest state in America.
+With a total landmass area of 71,299 square miles and has 101.2 people living per square mile.

 Population change from 2010-2016

 There are more women than men in Washington.
 The total population of Washington is estimated at 7,280,934 people with 3,639,241 male and 3,641,693 female.
 There are 2,452 more more women than men in the state, which is 50.02% of the total population.